Medicaid Behavioral Health in Colorado: What Services Are Covered and Who Qualifies

 If you are exploring Colorado health plans, it is always worth checking your Medicaid eligibility first, as it offers some of the most robust, low-cost coverage available.

-• Network providers: Coverage usually applies only within your RAE’s provider network
+• Network providers: You'll usually need to see someone inside your RAE's provider network

 How to Apply for Medicaid in Colorado